Item 15: Understand the borrow checker

 }

-Now that the Vec can be shuffled, the by_name indexes into it are effectively acting like pointers, and we've re-introduced a world where those "pointers" can point to nothing (beyond the Vec bounds) or can point to incorrect data.
+Now that the Vec can be shuffled, the by_name indexes into it are effectively acting like pointers, and we've reintroduced a world where a bug can lead those "pointers" to point to nothing (beyond the Vec bounds) or to point to incorrect data:

 ledger.register(alice);